moby/moby/README.md

-  * *Performance*: running VMs consumes significant CPU and memory, which makes them impractical in many scenarios, for example local development of multi-tier applications, and large-scale deployment of cpu and memory-intensive applications on large numbers of machines.
+  * *Performance*: running VMs consumes significant CPU and memory, which makes them impractical in many scenarios, for example local development of multi-tier applications, and large-scale deployment of CPU and memory-intensive applications on large numbers of machines.
   * *Portability*: competing VM environments don't play well with each other.
 Although conversion tools do exist, they are limited and